 Coping with the Anniversary of Your Accident

-In some cases, such as when the individual was traumatized by an accident, the symptoms of SAD may arise during the anniversary of the incident.
-It typically brings up thoughts and memories of what happened and the pain they endured as a result.
-It’s during this time that many people look for someone with whom they can speak.
+Individuals that suffer from SAD due to catastrophic accidents may experience major depression during the anniversary of the incident.
+It typically brings thoughts and memories of what happened and the pain they endured as a result.
+It’s during this time that many people look for someone with whom they can speak with.
 Therapy is a healthy way to process your feelings and receive supportive, proactive advice along the way.

 Healing in the Aftermath of an Injury